site24x7/plugins/gpu_monitoring/README.md

 	pip install gpustat
 	```

-- Execute the below command to check for valid json output.
+- Execute the below command in command prompt to check for valid json output.

 		python gpu_monitoring.py